 Autumn is a beautiful time of the year to be outside enjoying the outdoors with your dog but it also presents some dangers that dog owners may tend to overlook.

-I know that there’s several Autumn Danger lists circulating around, but for me, they seem to be missing quite a few things.
+I know that there are several Autumn Danger lists circulating around, but for me, they seem to be missing quite a few things.
 Perhaps it’s because of location or activity but here’s my list of dangers that my dogs are faced with in Autumn:

-- Acorns.
 While most dogs don’t die from eating acorns they can cause gastrointestinal issues if eaten in large amounts.
+They can also be a choking hazard for small dogs and cause an intestinal blockage.
 You can check out our post on acorns HERE.

-- Coyotes.
 Another location specific danger but Fall is normally when young coyotes start to drift away from their families.
 They are an issue in our area but I don’t get overly concerned because Sherman and Leroy are way bigger than a coyote, but an encounter isn’t out of the question.
-We keep a look out closest to dusk and early in the morning.
+We keep a lookout closest to dusk and early in the morning.

 A personal danger for me is that I tend to go all out when Autumn hits.
 I’m so excited to get out with the boys that I forget we’ve all been pretty sedentary for the summer and that we need to build back up our stamina.
 My husband is great with this because he always reminds me to settle down and take it easy.